codanaut/radiocord/README.md

 ## Getting started

 ### Requirements:
-We are now using [PyCord](https://github.com/Pycord-Development/pycord) instead of Discord.py for slash command support.
+We are using [PyCord](https://github.com/Pycord-Development/pycord) instead of Discord.py for slash command support.

     python3 -m pip install -U "py-cord[voice]"

+youtube-dl for the lofi & youtube sections.

+    sudo pip install --upgrade youtube_dl

 Also requires `FFMPEG` for the radio module.